amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 - Go ahead and map Right and Left Triggers and Play/Pause.
 - When asked to if you want to "setup alternative buttons", do so!
 - Map Up to X, and skip all buttons except Up with the OSD button.

+While a keyboard and mouse isn't strictly necessary to play most action games, it is definitely recommended for the full Amiga experience.
+Thank you for playing!

 Video Modes: